arindas/arindas.github.io/content/blog/segmented-log-rust.md

 XBuf: Deref<Target = [u8]>
 ```

 Now we need a stream of these.
-Also note, that reading a single item from the
+Also note that we need the reading of a single
-stream is also fallible.
+item from the stream to also be fallible.

-First let's just consider a stream of these.
+First let's just consider a stream of `XBuf`.
 Let's call the stream `X`:
 ```rust
 X: Stream<Item = XBuf>
 ```